 73. Finally, so far as the size of the mark's audience is concerned, it must be acknowledged that it is not sufficient for the public to be aware of the existence of another mark on the market.
-There must also be a belief that products bearing that mark are connected to a specific undertaking.
+There must also be a belief that products bearing that mark are connected to a specific undertaking.33

-So far as the particular percentages to which the national court refers are concerned, the question must in principle be left to the discretion of the national court which will take whichever decision is appropriate according 74.
-The specific types of evidence which may be adduced as proof that a mark is distinctive are, on the whole, laid down by the procedural provisions on evidence in force in the Member States, and it is for the national courts to assess the types of evidence concerned.
-However, the autonomy of national
+74. The specific types of evidence which may be adduced as proof that a mark is distinctive are, on the whole, laid down by the procedural provisions on evidence in force in the Member States, and it is for the national courts to assess the types of evidence concerned.
+34 However, the autonomy of national

-32 - For example, a company which sells similar products may have an interest in the mark not being registered so that it can take advantage of some of its rival's customers until that rival puts its products back on the market under another trade mark.
+^{32 -} For example, a company which sells similar products may have an interest in the mark not being registered so that it can take advantage of some of its rival's customers until that rival puts its products back on the market under another trade mark.
 It is also likely that a company which is partially affected by the new trade mark may still be in favour of its being registered because that will do comparatively greater damage to a larger competitor.

-33 - Obviously, that does not mean that the belief must have taken hold solely through purchases of the product.
+^{33 -} Obviously, that does not mean that the belief must have taken hold solely through purchases of the product.

-34 - See Case C-9/93 IHT Internationale Heiztechnik and Danzinger [1994] ECR I-2789, paragraphs 18 to 20.
+^{34 -} See Case C-9/93 IHT Internationale Heiztechnik and Danzinger [1994] ECR I-2789, paragraphs 18 to 20.

 legal systems in matters of procedure is not unlimited where evidence is adduced to prove that a factual condition upon which the application of a Community rule depends is satisfied.
-Therefore, it must be accepted that certain general rules at least can be deduced from the overall scheme of the Directive. or refute all facts of which they have knowledge.
-It is for the national court to assess the merits of the evidence adduced and, where appropriate, to accord greater weight to particular evidence.
+Therefore, it must be accepted that certain general rules at least can be deduced from the overall scheme of the Directive.